- What is a Public Defender?

 investigators, experts, and others necessary to competently represent

-the client are covered by the attorney-client privilege.
+a client are covered by the attorney-client privilege.
 Disclosure is

 not an option; the privilege is sacrosanct.
 But, the privilege can be